cs3org/reva/docs/config/http/services/helloworld.md

 ```
 Syntax:  prefix = string
-Default: prefix = "helloworldsvc"
+Default: prefix = "helloworld"
 ```

-prefix specifies where the service should be exposed.
+`prefix` specifies where the service should be exposed.
 For example, if the prefix is "myservice", it will be reachable at http://localhost:9998/myservice

 ```
-Syntax:  hello_message = string
+Syntax:  message = string
-Default: hello_message = "Hello World!"
+Default: message = "Hello World!"
 ```

-hello_message defines the message that will be rendered under the http endpoint configured by the **prefix** directive.
+`message` defines the message that will be rendered under the http endpoint configured by the **prefix** directive.